 Second Level Kalyana Mitta: This second level is a benefit of membership and is only open to members.
 We have a list of 8 senior students who have been approved by Losang to teach or to lead a class.
-These 8 senior students are offering to meet privately with members (in person or by phone or on line) to have in depth discussions about practice related topics.
+These 8 senior students are offering to speak with members (in person or by phone or on line) to have more in depth discussions about practice related topics.
 This is a way for members to hear a different perspective about the practice they are working on and possibly to gain more clarity around their practice.

 If you would like to arrange to speak with a Kalyana Mitta or would like to learn more about the program then please send an email request to email@example.com